-The Zama Intermediate School aftercare programme started after a Department of Education official introduced the principal to Save the Children (UK).
-The NGO was already running support programmes for vulnerable children in some school districts of the Free State.
-In 2006 a contractual agreement between Save the Children (UK) and the school was signed and the Caring Schools Programme was introduced.
+Zama Intermediate School is situated in a rural part of the Free State.
+The aftercare programme at Zama started after a Department of Education official introduced the principal to Save the Children (UK).
+The NGO was already running support programmes for vulnerable children in some school districts of the Free State and in 2006 a contractual agreement between Save the Children (UK) and the school was signed and the Caring Schools Programme was introduced.
 Approximately 200 learners attend the aftercare programme, which always starts with a meal in the afternoon.
-Afterwards, a programme of activities begins.
+After eating, a programme of activities begins.
 The programme is facilitated by the Save the Children Youth Facilitators and includes a homework slot.

-During homework time the learners are grouped according to their grade and the Youth Facilitators and some teachers (members of the School-based Support Team) help learners with their homework.
-They also listen to the learners' reading.
+During homework time the learners are grouped according to their grade and the Youth Facilitators and some teachers (members of the School-Based Support Team) help learners with their written homework.
+They also listen to their reading.
 Once the homework is done the children can take part in a range of activities including drama, sport and games.
 Gardening activities are also undertaken.

-On the basis of the contract that the school signed with Save the Children (UK), the school management team (SMT) and the school-based support team (SBST) are required to play an active role in supporting and guiding the Youth Facilitators to run the aftercare programme.
+On the basis of the contract that the school signed with Save the Children (UK), the school management team (SMT) and the School-Based Support Team (SBST) are required to play an active role in supporting and guiding the Youth Facilitators to run the aftercare programme.
 This agreement encourages greater ownership and participatory decision making on the part of the school.
-The fact that the aftercare programme is a formal, contractual agreement seems to ensure that the care and support offered in the programme serves the needs of the learners and the needs of the school.
+The fact that the aftercare programme is a formal, contractual agreement seems to make sure that the care and support offered in the programme serves the needs of the learners and the needs of the school.

-As part of the contract, Save the Children provides the school with specified funds per year.
+As part of the contract, Save the Children provides the school with a specified amount of funds per year.
 This payment is made in three parts: the first payment is made immediately after signing the contract; the next two payments are contingent on the school supplying the necessary progress reports to Save the Children.
 The school also receives materials, which can be used in the programme.